FeverEclipse/intin/README.md

 # intin
 This is a personal project that uses React,Express.js,Node.js,MySQL(MariaDB).

-This project delivers a Q&A website experience and is published at https://intin.com.tr.
+This project delivers a Q&A website experience in Turkish and is published at https://intin.com.tr.

 You can reach me at https://www.linkedin.com/in/menevseyup/.